-The Crisis Intervention Counselor shall not be considered an employee, a principal, or an agent of the CACI, ICJIA, the CAC, the CAC Governing Board, or the County.
-In the provision of services to the CAC, the Crisis Intervention Counselor shall act and shall be deemed at all times to be an independent contractor.
+The Crisis Intervention Counselor and/or entity shall not be considered an employee, a principal, or an agent of the CACI, ICJIA, the CAC, the CAC Governing Board, or the

+County.
+In the provision of services to the CAC, the Crisis Intervention Counselor(s) shall act and shall be deemed at all times to be an independent contractor.

-WAIVER OF DEFAULT.
+14. WAIVER OF DEFAULT.